LionTV/trashmod/README.md

 Use:

-Import changes in the config.json:
+Important changes in the config.json:

 1) Replace the client_id with your twitch application client id
 2) Replace the client_secret with your twitch application client secret